Hyperfine structure: Electron orbital magnetic field

+Electron spin magnetic field

 The electron spin angular momentum is a fundamentally different property that is intrinsic to the particle and therefore does not depend on the motion of the electron.
-Nonetheless it is angular momentum and any angular momentum associated with a charged particle results in a magnetic dipole moment, which is the source of a magnetic field.
+Nonetheless, it is angular momentum and any angular momentum associated with a charged particle results in a magnetic dipole moment, which is the source of a magnetic field.
 An electron with spin angular momentum, s, has a magnetic moment, μs, given by:

 where gs is the electron spin g-factor and the negative sign is because the electron is negatively charged (consider that negatively and positively charged particles with identical mass, travelling on equivalent paths, would have the same angular momentum, but would result in currents in the opposite direction).

 The magnetic field of a point dipole moment, μs, is given by:

+Electron total magnetic field and contribution

 The complete magnetic dipole contribution to the hyperfine Hamiltonian is thus given by: